Mail filter: block port 25 from LAN to external network

 The restriction can be overridden creating a new rule inside the firewall.

-#4 Updated by Giacomo Sanchietti about 5 years ago
+#4 Updated by Giacomo Sanchietti over 5 years ago

 - Status changed from MODIFIED to ON_QA